pragyakashyap/Resources-list/README.md

 ### Rest API Tutorial

-- [Rest api tutorial by DevEd](https://www.youtube.com/watch?v=vjf774RKrLc). :fast_forward : play_circle_filled : fast_rewind : In this video, he connects mLAB to his app for mongo database.
+- [Rest api tutorial by DevEd](https://www.youtube.com/watch?v=vjf774RKrLc). :point_left: In this video, he connects mLAB to his app for mongo database.
 But they have stopped accepting new users.
 Here we have to use Mongo Atlas instead.

 ### NodeJS